Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Dynamical generation of quantum correlations

 \section{Dynamical generation of quantum correlations}

 If we try to reintroduce $\hbar$ in the GHD equation~\eqref{eq:continuityint} describing time evolution in the low inhomogeneity limit, we realise that it does not appear explicitly: the equation is essentially classical.
-Therefore, that equation can only describe how quantum correlations are translated over time, rather than generated.
-On the other hand, we have seen that even a state without spatial correlations --- a product state --- develops quantum correlations as it is clearly signalled by the growth of the entanglement entropy.
-We discuss here how quantum correlations can be generated dynamically.
-Specifically, we identify two causes: \begin{enumerate} \item There are quantum corrections to the asymptotic generalised hydrodynamic equation~\eqref{eq:continuityint}. \item The state is not completely characterised by root densities. \end{enumerate}
+Therefore, that equation can only describe how quantum correlations are transported over time, rather than generated.
+We have seen in the previous section that, for a certain class of initial states, one can describe the propagation of initial-state correlations also in the presence of interactions by means of the theory of generalised quantum hydrodynamics.
+Instead, we discuss here how quantum correlations can be generated dynamically, even when they are not present in the initial state (for example, when the system is initialised in a product state).
+To do that we will assigning a precise, quantitative meaning to the space-time dependent root density that we have qualitatively introduced in the previous sections.
+Consequently, the forthcoming discussion is less elementary than the rest of the review.